 - In all instances, meeting the requirement for graduation is the responsibility of the student.

 It should be noted that program and course requirements and university policies are subject to change without advanced notice.
 Changes in policy and requirements enacted by the Board of Regents take precedence over existing university policies and requirements.
 The University will make reasonable efforts to accommodate students affected by such changes, but reserves the right to determine where and to what extent it will grant exceptions to new policies and requirements.
 In such cases, program requirements that were published in University catalogs that are more than 10 years old will not be honored without specific approval of the department chair responsible for the program.

 The University may elect to apply the policies or program requirements of an earlier catalog if the student was enrolled at the time that the earlier catalog was in effect.
-Students will not be permitted to mix or split requirements for graduation from more than one catalog.
+Students will not be permitted to mix or split requirements for graduation from more than one catalog, except as follows: